lyrx/wrt/README.md

 ![](wrt.png)
-# Wrt Token Contract
+# WRT: The World Teamup Token

 ## Introduction
-The Wrt contract is an Ethereum blockchain-based ERC20 token.
+WRT  is an Ethereum blockchain-based ERC20 token.
+Its indended purpose is to serve as a Medium of exchange for goods and services.
+This stands in stark contrast to the existing ER20 tokens that are traded on exchanges.

 It extends the basic ERC20 standard with additional features like burnable and pausable capabilities.
 This contract uses OpenZeppelin's secure and community-vetted code as a foundation.

 ## Features
 - **ERC20 Standard**: Implements all standard ERC20 functionalities.
 - **Burnable**: Tokens can be irreversibly burned (destroyed), reducing the total supply.
 - **Pausable**: Token transfers can be paused and unpaused by the contract owner, adding an extra layer of control in case of emergencies or maintenance.

 ## Usage
 ### Constructor